LeFishe/piratedgames-megathread/README.md

 ## **Unsafe software:**

-- Bittorrent - Same as Utorrent, has ads, trackers, and is unsafe.
+- BitTorrent - Same as uTorrent, has ads, trackers, and is unsafe.
-- Utorrent - Same as Bittorrent, has ads, trackers, and is unsafe.
+- uTorrent - Same as BitTorrent, has ads, trackers, and is unsafe.
 - CCleaner - Owned by Avast.
 - Avast - Notorious for collecting and selling user data.